 Building know-how to support the heavy machinery fabrication

 After the big growth leap, it was evident, based on customer input, that Makron needed to develop intelligent services to support the machinery production.
-Makron builds mechanical engineering, industrial automation, and installation and maintenance know-how to support the machine manufacturing.
+Makron builds mechanical engineering, industrial automation, and installation and maintenance know-how.
 In 2006–2013 the know-how is established by acquiring automation company Elmont Oy, engineering and design company Mekateam Oy and co-owning the installations company Solmex Oy.

 Makron technologies were reacquired by the Makron family